wildmountainfarms/solarthing/other/docs/quickstart_pvoutput.md

 this project such as fragmented packets, the only way to upload all of your data to pvoutput would be to do it in one program instead of two.

-Yes, this makes setting everything up on a single computer more difficult.
-Right now I haven't created an easy way to install multiple systemd services which makes setting this up on Debian based computers using systemd (such as a Raspberry Pi) difficult.
-This is already difficult to set up on other types of computers (because there's no easy way to start SolarThing on boot).
-This is something that needs to be worked on.